SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "What do we do about that?"
 Rainbow asked.

-"Uh, I don't know," Pinkie said, "Fluttershy, can you fix this hanging thread?"
+"Uh, I don't know," Pinkie said.
+"Fluttershy, can you fix this hanging thread?"

 Fluttershy stopped her work and came to see what was needed.

-Fluttershy looked at the thread and said, "sure, I should just be able to tie it off after I make sure it's tight."
+Fluttershy looked at the thread and said, "Sure, I should just be able to tie it off after I make sure it's tight."

 "Okay," Pinkie said.